Learn What to Wear to a Music Business Job Interview

 What about a music business job interview?
 That can be extra tough.
 You don't want to come off looking too, you know, "business-y," but you also don't to come off looking like a slob who isn't taking the potential job seriously.
 How do you strike the right balance?

 Basic Music Industry Interview Dress Code Tips

-If you're hoping for a straightforward, hard and fast rule, I have bad news: There aren't any.
-However, the good news is that you can take the whole "music" factor out of the equation and plan for this interview as you would any other.
+If you're hoping for a straightforward, hard and fast rule, we have bad news: there aren't any.
+The good news is that you can take the whole "music" factor out of the equation and plan for this interview as you would any other.
 Here are some good rules of thumb to keep in mind as you select your effortlessly cool, perfectly picked music biz interview get-up:

 - Consider the Position.
 You may be thinking that you don't want to look like you're interviewing with a law firm or an investment bank, but if you're interviewing to do legal work or financials within the music industry, that is exactly who you're interviewing with and how you should look.
 For instance, the legal team at a major record label is probably going to want to see you dressed as a legal professional when you show up to interview.
 Even if the office culture is more relaxed, go for professional business attire for these types of interviews and save the Ramones t-shirt for when you have the job.

 - Consider Office Culture.
 If you've ever visited the company, you already have a feel for the general dress code, but if you've never been through HQ front doors, use the company's website and social media profiles to get a read on the casualness of the office environment.
 You may also be able to draw some general conclusions based on the type of music industry work the business does.
 If they're a music marketing company out meeting people regularly, for example, the dress code may be turned up a notch when compared to a small indie label that has three people on staff and is based in someone's home office.